JimmyMcBride/me/posts/how-to-get-started-with-typescript.md

 ### Conclusion

-And that's about it for today folks!
+And that's about it for today, folks!
 I didn't cover every aspect of TypeScript today.
 My main goal was to brush over the basics of everything you need to get started being able to use TypeScript today.

 I'm very passionate about creating full-stack applications with React, Next.js, Node, and GraphQL.
 So be looking forward to more blogs about using TypeScript in the context of those technologies as well! 🔥 Thanks for reading!
 Take it easy. 😎